jussiry/jsonHtml/readme.md

 Just import dist/jsonHtml.min.js

-Library uses CommonJS syntax for export, or global.jsonHtml when local 'module' variable not defined.
+Library uses CommonJS syntax for export, or `window.jsonHtml` when local 'module' variable not defined.

-With JSPM, you can install it directly: jspm install github:jussiry/jsonHtml
+With JSPM, you can install it directly: `jspm install github:jussiry/jsonHtml`

 ## "Source" and more tests